stellio-hub/stellio-docs/docs/admin/upgrading_to_2.16.0.md

 docker compose up -d postgres
 ```

-Be sure to comment out search and subscription services (to avoid that they restart before the end of the migration) and to source any specific environment file.
+Be sure to source any specific environment file before restarting the DB.

 * Restore the backups made after the update of the Timescale extension